Feature aware covariance estimation, with application to mixtures of chemical exposures: Introduction

-Recently, approaches have been developed that use meta covariate data to inform the sparsity structure of a covariance matrix in a latent factor model framework \citep{Schiavon2022} and a precision matrix in a graphical modeling framework \citep{Xi2024}.
-These methods, similar to the approach we propose, are motivated by the notion that variables with similar meta covariates should have similar covariation patterns.
-However, these approaches, like other popular factor model priors, shrink the covariance matrix towards a diagonal form.
+Recently, \red{non-exchangeable} approaches have been developed that use outcome feature data to inform the sparsity structure of a covariance matrix in a latent factor model framework \citep{Schiavon2022} and of a precision matrix in a graphical modeling framework \citep{Xi2024}.
+These methods, similar to the approach we propose, are motivated by the notion that variables with similar \red{outcome features} should have similar covariation patterns.
+However, these approaches, like the other popular factor model priors, shrink the covariance matrix towards a diagonal form.

-We propose an approach for high-dimensional covariance estimation that utilizes auxiliary information on the variables, or meta covariates, to inform a covariance structure to shrink an unstructured population covariance matrix toward.
-In particular, we detail a prior specification that decomposes an unstructured covariance matrix as the sum of a diagonal variance matrix and a possibly low-rank covariance matrix that is shrunk towards the square of a matrix-variate regression with meta covariates from each variable.
-We detail how the type of meta covariates inform the centering of the induced covariance prior.
+We propose a method for high-dimensional covariance estimation that utilizes auxiliary information on the outcome variables to inform a covariance structure to shrink an unstructured population covariance matrix toward.
+In particular, we detail a prior specification that decomposes an unstructured covariance matrix as the sum of a diagonal variance matrix and a possibly low-rank covariance matrix that is shrunk towards \red{the matrix-square of the linear predictor of a matrix-variate regression based on the outcome features.} We detail how the datatype of an outcome feature informs the centering of the induced covariance prior.
 Furthermore, this work uses a factor model representation to flexibly incorporate dimension reduction.
 As such, our approach couples dimension reduction with structured shrinkage estimation.
-In contrast to other factor model priors that shrink towards diagonal covariance matrices, our approach utilizes meta covariates to shrink adaptively towards more flexible covariance structures.
+In contrast to other factor model priors that shrink towards diagonal covariance matrices, our approach utilizes the \red{outcome features} to shrink adaptively towards more flexible covariance structures.

+Related to our approach is the recent work of \cite{Heaps2024} that proposes a framework for shrinkage toward a structured covariance matrix in a latent factor model framework \red{via a non-exchangeable prior}. \red{Specifically, the structure is incorporated via a mean-zero matrix-normal prior distribution.
+While their proposed prior has mean-zero, the non-exchangeability allows for a non-sparse prior predictive covariance structure.}